akl5/PackTrack/database-files/README.md

 SQL script to create and use our database, create the tables, and populate those tables

 README.md
-README file written in markdown that intruduces the project to the user and outlines the file structure.
+README file written in markdown that introduces the project to the user and outlines the file structure.

 reset.sql
 SQL script to delete all created tables and reset the database.
 Helpful for testing during development.